top of page

 Clinical Considerations in Physiotherapy

-For physiotherapists, knowing when joint injections are appropriate—and when they may mask signs of deeper biomechanical issues—is essential.
+For physiotherapists, knowing when joint injections are appropriate—and when they may mask deeper biomechanical issues—is essential.
 Collaborating with the referring veterinary surgeon ensures integrated care.
-Once inflammation is controlled, a tailored rehabilitation programme focusing on **joint mobilisation, muscle strengthening, proprioceptive training, and weight management** is vital to prolong the therapeutic benefits.
+Once inflammation is managed, a tailored rehabilitation program focusing on joint mobilization, muscle strengthening, proprioceptive training, and weight management is vital.
+This approach can prolong the therapeutic benefits and enhance the animal’s overall well-being.

 Conclusion